Oluwatosin1620/LITA-Projects-Assignment/README.md

 * What is the total revenue of products sold in each region?
 * Which region is best for business?
 * Which product should the business focus more on?
+* What is the total revenue derived from each product?
+* What is the average sales for each product?
+And many more...